 Well, here’s the thing about being a work at home mom: your work day never really ends.

 I try to stick with set hours for my business, Monday through Friday.
-That doesn’t mean I don’t sometimes end up answering client emails at 11 p.m. or doing a rush job on a Sunday afternoon.
+That doesn’t mean I don’t sometimes end up answering client emails at 11 p.m. or working on Sunday afternoons every now and then.

 And when I’m not working on my business, I’m teaching my kids or going on a field trip or taking my son to one sport or another.
 Then there’s cooking, cleaning, laundry–the usual household stuff.

 And of course, I have to find time to work on my blog too.